Spar (South Africa): History

-SPAR's operations in South Africa were established in 1963, in Cape Town, by eight wholesalers, who began servicing 500 small retail outlets.
+Spar's operations in South Africa were established in 1963, in Cape Town, by eight wholesalers, who began servicing 500 small retail outlets.
 The country was the first outside Europe to join the SPAR International organization.

 In 1975, Spar launched its SaveMor brand, aimed at serving rural communities.
 A few years later, in 1979, the group opened a distribution center (DC) in KwaZulu-Natal.

 Spar launched its building brand of stores, Build it, in 1985, and in 1990, the group moved its head office to Pinetown, KwaZulu-Natal, and launched the KWIKSPAR small format store chain.
 The 90s brought more developments for the group, with the establishment of its Eastern Cape distribution center in 1993, and the launch of its large format SUPERSPAR store brand in 1998.

 In 2000, Spar launched its tops! at SPAR liquor store brand, and in 2004, the group listed on the JSE Limited, South Africa's largest stock exchange.
 Spar's third DC was opened in 2009, in Southern Gauteng.

 In 2011, the SPAR express convenience store and Pharmacy at SPAR brands were launched.

-Spar bought an 80% shareholding in the BWG Group, in Ireland and South West England in 2014.
+SPAR bought an 80% shareholding in the BWG Foods, a company that operates in Ireland and South West England in 2014, the company is the master franchisee of SPAR stores there, alongside homegrown brands such as Mace.

 In 2015, Spar launched a rewards program, whereby e-coupons would offer shoppers discounts on their favorite items.

 In 2016, the group acquired a 60% stake in SPAR Switzerland, and in 2017, launched in Sri Lanka through a joint venture between SPAR and Ceylon Biscuits Limited, a Sri Lankan food manufacturer.

+In 2021, SPAR assumed full ownership of BWG Foods.

 In March 2022, the company launched its Spar 2U app-based delivery service, with a pilot at select stores in Joburg.

 In May 2023, the company relaunched its rewards program, this time in the form of a Spar Rewards card.
 The card had over 1 million signups in its first 6 days.
 40% of signups were by members new to Spar's rewards programs.

 Spar ceased operations in Poland in 2023, after 3 years.

 Also in 2023, the group increased its shareholding to 100% in the SPAR Encore private label brand.
 This followed the group's acquiring of a controlling stake in Encore in 2022.
 The business serves as a private label supplier for the group, and does the sourcing, packing, and supply of Spar's own-brand products, which includes certain groceries and other types of goods.